pdxparrot/assets/SETUP.md

       * Add the MenuButton under the container (High Scores) if desired
         * Text: "High Scores"
         * Add an On Click handler that calls the MainMenu OnHighScores method
-      * Add the MenuButton under the container (Credits)
+      * Add the MenuButton under the container (Credits) if desired
         * Text: "Credits"
         * Add an On Click handler that calls the MainMenu OnCredits method
       * Add the MenuButton under the container (Quit)
         * Text: "Quit"
         * Add an On Click handler that calls the MainMenu OnQuitGame method
+        * Check Is Back Button
 * Attach the MainMenu prefab to the MainMenuState Menu Prefab

 ### Multiplayer (optional)